a421loop/Resonate-Data-Lab-Research-Journal/Journal Entries.md

 # RESEARCH REFLECTIONS
 # Week 10

+# 30 July

+**Initial Approach and Expectations:**
+I thought it would be weird going in but then I was like Idk maybe i am assuming it.
+And I went anyway, hoping id find you there to collaborate on this.

+**Methodological Challenges Encountered:**
+When I got there, it felt intrusive to be recording in the pool just by myself.
+The pool was pretty filled.
+I didnt think it was safe to do that, so I just left.
+But it has got me wondering about public places and consent in research contexts.
+I considered trying it anyway but idk it just felt unsafe and ethically questionable just by myself.

+**Adaptive Methodology:**
+I ended up recording in maxey pond instead.
+Even though I couldnt get in the water(its so so dirty there), I feel like I didnt actually do the activity the way it was originally conceived, but what I did instead was trying to record it outside the pond, recording the pond from inside using the zip lock bags and outside perspectives to see if theres a difference in acoustic qualities.
+It also let me explore other dimensions because I used the camera feature in the voice recording app.

+**Findings and Next Steps:**
+So i did get something out of it methodologically, but to actually execute the activity as designed, I would probably need to go in with a collaborator for both safety and research ethics reasons.
+I'll do it before the summer ends but yeah i really felt the research by design principles you talked about - how the constraints become part of the investigation itself.
 # 29 July
 ### Daily Sketch #4 - Landing Page
 <img width="1280" height="960" alt="image" src="https://github.com/user-attachments/assets/7363dd59-5097-4b08-b73e-e991e21d76cc" />